 By default you can not pass sound through to your host Windows system’s audio devices from a Linux virtual machine.
 I struggled finding reliable instructions for getting this to work and ended up using a third party solution called PulseAudio.
-To get started, you’ll need an Ubuntu VM to work with and we’ll need to […]
+Attention: If you are using a newer edition of Ubuntu these instructions will not work. […]

 Upgrade LEGO Mindstorms to run Python code and take your robotics skills to the next level.